makoto/blockparty/README.md

 - Upload the content of files under `build` directory

-### Invitation/Confirmation repository code (experimental)
+### Confirmation repository code (experimental)

-By passing invitation/confirmation parameter of Conference during migration, it can force to register with invitation code or/and allow user to claim attendance with confirmation code.
+By passing confirmation parameter of Conference during migration, it can allow user to claim attendance with confirmation code.

+### Encryption (experimental)

+By passing public key file location to parameter of Conference during migration, it can allow user to register with their user name encrypted.

 ```
-truffle migrate --config '{"invitation":true, "confirmation":true}' --reset
+truffle migrate --config '{"encryption":'tmp/test_public.key', "confirmation":true}' --reset
 ```

 As an example, assume you have the following two codes at `input.txt`